qdrant/landing_page/qdrant-landing/content/blog/qdrant_and_jina_integration.md

 ---
-title: Qdrant and Jina integration: storage backend support for DocArray
+title: "Qdrant and Jina integration: storage backend support for DocArray"
-short_description: One more way to use Qdrant: Jina’s DocArray is now supporting Qdrant as a storage backend.
+short_description: "One more way to use Qdrant: Jinas DocArray is now supporting Qdrant as a storage backend."
 description: We are happy to announce that Jina.AI integrates Qdrant engine as a storage backend to their DocArray solution.
 preview_image: /blog_data/qdrant_and_jina_intergationpreview.png
 category: main
-date: 2022-03-10T01:36:43+03:00
+date: 2022-03-15T15:00:00+03:00
 author: Alyona Kavyerina
 author_link: https://medium.com/@alyona.kavyerina
 featured: true